ProGov

 Private Equity

 To avoid a ratcheting up of the bonus levels, however, there will have to be strong checks on the CEO's overall compensation.
 This would give CEO's a strong motive to keep a keen eye on compensation levels.
-We think the best way to avoid excessive payments would be to (1) link CEO pay in the main to the level of bonus due to all staff (firm wide bonus), (2) to ban any long-term contractual payments after the initial contract term (when the CEO was hired) has expired and (3) to put all additional bonus payments or perks to a shareholder vote BEFORE they are being allocated
+We think the best way to avoid excessive payments would be to (1) link CEO pay in the main to the level of bonus due to all staff (firm wide bonus), (2) to ban any long-term contractual payments after the initial contract term (set when the CEO is hired) has expired and (3) to put all additional bonus payments or perks to a shareholder vote BEFORE they are being allocated.

 Bonus payments for CEO's are in any case a dubious innovation of the last management culture of the past 10 - 20 years.
 One would assume that a good salary package should be enough to do a good job, esp as the overall success of an organisation is due to the efforts of all the employees.
 Some top companies such as BP or Nestle have been around for decades and the incumbent CEO is building on the contributions of all previous employees.